HimoriK/book/src/ch04-01-what-is-ownership.md

 * When the owner goes out of scope, the value will be dropped.

 ### Variable Scope

-Now that we’re past basic Rust syntax, we won’t include all the `fn main() {` code in examples, so if you’re following along, make sure to put the following examples inside a `main` function manually.
-As a result, our examples will be a bit more concise, letting us focus on the actual details rather than boilerplate code.

 As a first example of ownership, we’ll look at the *scope* of some variables.
 A scope is the range within a program for which an item is valid.
 Take the